sunny040903/Dibetics-Retinopthy-Detection-using-Machine-Learning/README.md

 ## Features
 - Preprocessing of retinal images
-- Deep learning model for detection
+- Machine learning model for detection
 - Evaluation metrics for performance
 - Visualization of results